Heading out on a winter hike? Nice! In this post, you’ll find a huge set of winter hiking tips to keep you warm, safe, and happy. Let’s do this!

 Just like an onion you need layers.
 Dressing in layers makes it easy for you to regulate your body temperature during the hike, especially if it is an all-day hike.

-There may be a big difference in temperature when you start your hike early in the day down in a valley to when you reach a ridgeline or mountains peak in the middle of the day, so be an onion and just add or remove layers as needed.
+There may be a big temperature difference when you start your hike early in the day down in a valley to when you reach a ridgeline or mountain peak in the middle of the day, so be an onion and just add or remove layers as needed.

 Four Recommended Layers for Winter Hiking